Sit back and relax with a homemade face mask

 Tips & tricks for applying homemade face masks

 - Thoroughly cleanse your skin with warm water across the area your DIY face mask will cover before getting started.

 - Using a warm flannel on your face can help open the pores.

 - Try using a soft-bristle brush to apply your homemade face mask to the skin.

 - Don't forget to apply your face mask to the next too!

 - Cucumber slices placed over the eyes can help you to relax and minimise dark circles.

 - If you fancy a more cooling mask, place your DIY face mask in the fridge for about an hour before application.

 DIY face mask recipes

 Go back to basics with a yoghurt mask

 How to make a homemade sweet-scented honey face mask

 Honey may taste fantastic when its spread on your toast, but it feels even better spread on your face in this simple DIY face mask!
-Alongside offering powerful hydration, this sweet nectar is also a great blemish prone skin treatment thanks to its antibacterial properties.
+Alongside offering powerful hydration, this sweet nectar is also a great treatment for blemish prone skin, thanks to its antibacterial properties.

 How to make an oatmeal face mask